 So the importance of chain of custody for OPCW investigations is something that cannot be set to the side or sub-contracted out to an actor in a war.
 There are just too many discrepancies and oddities to be written off as ‘poor administration’ in these White Helmet chemical investigations.
 Too many suspicions arise when you invite a vested interest to be placed in charge of evidence collecting against their opponent.

 Something clearly changed in the way the OPCW carried out their investigations under people like Scott Cairns to what occurred at Douma, Khan Sheikhoun and Al-Lataminah.
-Whilst at Douma the OPCW went on-site and collected evidence themselves we have since been made aware, via a leaked FFM sub-team document that appears to have been suppressed, that the OPCW ignored their own engineering team’s assessment in favour of that of
+Whilst at Douma the OPCW went on-site and collected evidence themselves as we have now been made aware via a leaked FFM sub-team document that appears to have been suppressed, that the OPCW ignored their own engineering team’s assessment in favour of that of

 What we can say at this stage is that the OPCW Syrian investigations, over the past few years, are anything but thorough, unbiased and transparent.

 I will end on a quote from Ake Sellstrom.
-He was the OPCW lead into the 2013 Ghouta sarin incident:
+He was the UN lead into the 2013 Ghouta sarin incident: